Gabester0/TicTacToe/README.md

 > - Update & uncomment line 15 of index.html with url of front-end
 > - Update line 10 of RandomGame.js with url of deployed server
+> - Updated line 3 of this README file with URL of deployed client

 ##### - Server